-Touching and changing Naranca
+Touching and changing Naranca, 2017, installation

 dried orange skin, installation, Kiosko Gallery, Santa Cruz de la Sierra, Bolivia